-So, before I dive into the people and timing of the strips making their way to the U.S., I think it best to describe where they were and what had been going on prior to that process starting.
-The following is the quasi-triangulated history as I know it.
+So, before I dive into the people and timing of the strips making their way to the U.S., I think it best to first describe what had been going on with the strips prior to their movement to the U.S. The following is the quasi-triangulated history as I know it.

 David Wright had three sons - Patrick Wright, Paul Wright and Nicki Wright.
-David Wright came from a painting family.
-Both of his parents were artists and they liked to trace the dynasty way back...and they certainly could.
-Art was certainly in the genes of the Wright boys.
+David came from a painting family.
+Both of his parents were artists and they liked to trace their artistic family roots way back...and they certainly could.
+Art was in the genes of the Wright boys.
 Like his father, Patrick would focus on comics.
 He'd wanted to take over Carol Day after his father's death (and was turned down) and ended up working for a number of British comics, including a stint on Modesty Blaise.
 Paul would become a well-regarded marine painter.
 And, Nicki Wright - more inclined to the art of music; he was a rock n' roll guy - would eventually come to America and take some Carol Day stories and scrapbooks with him when he did.
 Nicki is deceased now - but interestingly, he lived in the United States during the last years of his life.
 Patrick is still alive to the knowledge of early collectors - although no one has had contact with him for the last three years.

 Anyway, at the same time U.S. collectors were just starting to make inquiries about the existence, location and availability of Carol Day strips, Patrick Wright was working to get the original art returned to his family.
 The art was in the hands of the University of Kent in Canterbury, UK.
-It's unclear as to how and why the University had the art in its possession, but the collectors who pursued it assume the situation was much like the University of Syracuse, OSU or other major university collections here in the States.
+It's unclear as to how and why the University had the art in its possession, but the collectors who pursued it assume the situation was akin to strip collections held by the University of Syracuse, OSU or other major university collections here in the States.